 There are multiple benefits to creating a RASCI Chart.
 Taking the time to create one will likely be well worth the effort you put in.
 By going through the exercise with your team, creating the document, and making it part of your team’s records, you’ll get the following benefits:

-- Clearly lays out activities and level of involvement / responsibility for each.
+- Clearly lays out activities and responsibility for each.
 Activities are listed, and everyone who should be involved is identified.

 - Identifies ownership for each activity.
 There’s no confusion or ambiguity about who has ownership for each role since the person responsible for carrying out the activity is clearly identified.

 - Ensures everyone is fully aware of their role.
 Roles and associated activities are clearly identified.

 - Facilitates discussion to clear confusion around responsibilities.
 Because this is done as a team activity, everyone has a chance to give input and ask questions.

 - Serves as documentation regarding roles and responsibilities.
 If team members change, or there is a change in leadership, the RASCI serves as a reference document.
 Also, as the project moves forward through the lifecycle, team members may need to refer to it to refresh memories on the agreements/decisions.